 The Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital is committed to providing scientists with a world-class technology infrastructure.
 Shared facilities and core laboratories provide investigators with access to tools and technologies they would otherwise have to seek out or develop on their own, usually at great cost.

 The 344,000 square foot building includes shared lab support on each floor.
-Currently, following eight Core laboratories are operational -
+Currently, the following seven Core laboratories are operational:

 Animal Behavior Core